astronomer/docs/software/faq.md

 ### How are security updates handled on Astronomer?
 How are users notified of a critical update?

-You can upgrade your Airflow Deployments separately from platform upgrades.
-Astronomer recommends updating both your Deployment's Airflow versions and the platform so that you are always using a supported version.
+You can upgrade your Airflow Deployments separately from your platform upgrades.
+Astronomer recommends updating your Deployment's Airflow versions and the platform frequently so that your organization is always using a supported version.
 See [Astronomer Software and lifecycle policy](release-lifecycle-policy.md).

 ### How does patching work for this setup?

-Kubernetes and node upgrades are generally managed by the customer.
-Platform version upgrades are performed with Helm and assisted by Astronomer support team if required.
+Kubernetes and node upgrades are typically managed by your organization.
+Platform version upgrades are performed with Helm and with the assistance of Astronomer support when required.
 See [Upgrade Astronomer](upgrade-astronomer.md).